felipeangelimvieira/prophetverse/docs/effects-api.md

 create your own effects by subclassing `BaseEffect` and implementing `_fit`, `_transform` and `_predict` methods.

-* `_fit` (optional): This method is called during fit() of the forecasting.
-It receives the exogenous variables dataframe, and should be used to initialize any necessary parameters or data structures.
+* `_fit` (optional): This method is called during fit() of the forecasting  and should be used to initialize any necessary parameters or data structures.
+It receives the exogenous variables dataframe X, the series `y`, and the scale factor `scale` that was used to scale the timeseries.

-* `_transform` (optional): This method receives the exogenous variables dataframe, and should return a dictionary containing the data needed for the effect.
-Those data will be passed to the prdict method as named arguments.
-By default the columns of the dataframe that match the regex pattern are selected, and the result is converted to a `jnp.ndarray` with key "data"
+* `_transform` (optional): This method receives the exogenous variables dataframe, and should return an object containing the data needed for the effect.
+This object will be passed to the predict method as `data`.
+By default the columns of the dataframe that match the regex pattern are selected, and the result is converted to a `jnp.ndarray`.

-* `_predict` (mandatory): This method receives the trend values as a jnp.ndarray, and the data needed for the effect as named arguments.
+* `_predict` (mandatory): This method receives the output of `_transform` and all previously computed effects.
 It should return the effect values as a `jnp.ndarray`

 ```mermaid
 flowchart TD